 White Iron Impeller Installation:

-Crane Pumps & Systems and Energenecs Inc., a municipal distributor of Crane Pumps & Systems, recommended the Village of Salem Lakes to replace the existing ductile iron vortex impellers with the Barnes White Iron (25% High Chrome) impellers.
+CP&S and Energenecs Inc., a municipal distributor of CP&S, recommended the Village of Salem Lakes to replace the existing ductile iron vortex impellers with the Barnes White Iron (25% High Chrome) impellers.
 Salem Lakes installed a Barnes White Iron impeller in one of the pumps in the station.
 After 6 months of continuous operation in the abrasive environment, the Barnes White Iron impeller has experienced no wear and continues to provide superior non-clogging and efficient performance.
 The pump does not require cleaning which eliminated the need for confined space entries.
 The Village of Salem Lakes is highly impressed with Barnes White Iron impeller solution and is planning to replace ductile iron impellers with Barnes White Iron impellers in the other two pumps in the station and in other stations handling abrasive solids.

 • Existing impellers were wearing out frequently due to abrasive particles